Depending on the type of fuel you burn and where you burn it, there’s a chance some firewood ash could be present once your fire has finished.

 Spread Firewood Ash to your Lawn

 The same can be said for adding firewood ash to your lawn, within moderation; even our garden grass has acidic or alkaline levels that need to be kept finely balanced and sprinkling some firewood ash over your lawn can help the surface and any vegetables you might plan to grow underneath it.
-It would be wise to measure your lawn’s pH level before proceeding with this because it would be unnecessary to disrupt its balance if it is already in a good state.
+It would be wise to measure your lawn’s pH level before adding firewood ash, as disrupting its balance is unnecessary if it is already in a good state.

 Firewood Ash as a Natural Pesticide